-One, the easiest and most important is to connect them to the organization and the mission and the objectives of the organization in a very simple, articulate way.
+First and foremost, the easiest and most important thing is to connect them to the organization’s mission and objectives simply and articulately.

 How: Explain in respectful and appropriate language how each person’s work contributes to the success of the entire team

-Two, show a high level of trust and confidence in them and in return you will get that back.
+Two, a significant level of trust and confidence in them, and in return, you will get that back.

 How: Explain what’s happening.
-I think most leaders, not because of ill-will don’t want to worry anybody, so they’re not going to tell the full truth about what’s happening around them.
+I think leaders, not because of ill-will, don’t want to worry and therefore don’t, so they’re not going to tell the whole truth about what’s happening around them.

-And one of my consultancy clients were laying off people, because of economic reasons, there wasn’t enough work.
-But they stopped telling people what was happening and why people the project ended and there was no work.
+And one of my consultancy clients was laying off people, because of economic reasons; there wasn’t enough work.
+It wasn’t stopped telling people what was happening and why the project ended, and there was no work.

-People saw that the people in charge had stopped communicating and their coworkers just disappear.
+People saw that the people in charge had stopped communicating, and their coworkers just disappeared.
 They began to assume that the company was in big trouble.
 The company was financially solid, still making a profit, had good sales and lots of potential work in the pipeline.

-I coached the president to hold town halls and open the books as much as possible that was happening to give people confidence that the company was solid.
+I coached the president to hold town halls and open the books as much as possible, which was happening, to give people confidence that the company was solid.

-Three, get off your butt, get out of your office and go see how people are working and ask them what’s going on in their lives, and in their workplace and show a little empathy.
+Three, get off your butt, get out of your office, and see how people are working.
+Ask them what’s going on in their workplace and show a little empathy.

-How: Find out what’s going on, fix the little problems, be empathetic with people and that’s as equally simple and as complex as that.
+How: Find out what’s going on, fix the problems, be empathetic with people, and that’s as simple as that.

-During one of my walk arounds, I learned that a young lady working for me had a chance for a scholarship to go to nurses’ school.
-She couldn’t afford to travel, so the company paid for a hotel in Vancouver attend the application interview.
+During one of my walk-arounds, I learned that a young lady working for me had a chance for a scholarship to attend nursing school.
+She couldn’t afford to travel; the company covered the cost of a hotel in Vancouver for the application interview.

-I didn’t have to do that, but trust me, that the word got spread that I helped her with this and, suddenly, people thought “If they’re going to do that for her, they’ll help me out,” and morale loyalty and trust goes up.
+I didn’t have to do that.
+Didn’t trust me, that the word got spread that I helped her with this, and suddenly, people thought, “If they’re going to do that, they’ll help me out,” they’ll gain loyalty, and trust will go up.

 How: Pull your big boy or girl pants up and deal with poor performance.